-Market size of chicken offal worldwide was USD 1,024.6 million in 2023.
+Market size of chicken offal market worldwide was USD 1,024.6 million in 2023.
 International demand for chicken offal rose by 9.2% year over year in 2024, and the international market value was USD 1,212.2 million in 2025.
 Starting in 2025, global sales size will grow at a 9.2% CAGR during the forecast period and will reach a final value of USD 2,922.8 million in 2035.

 Chicken offal business is developed due to a higher demand for quality, healthy, and inexpensive protein sources.
 Chicken offal includes organ pieces such as liver, heart, gizzards, and feet eaten by a majority of the world's diet.
 The items are very nutritious with numerous virtues in the kitchen against protein, iron, and other nutrients.